turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-9-test-plan.md

 ## Puzzle Controller (PC)

-- [ ] PC9-1: It should call getPuzzle on the puzzle service with the correct argument
+- [x] PC9-1: It should call getPuzzleById on the puzzle service with the correct argument
-- [ ] PC9-2: It should respond with a status code of 200 where getPuzzle resolves
+- [ ] PC9-2: It should respond with a status code of 200 where getPuzzleById resolves
-- [ ] PC9-3: It should respond with the value returned from getPuzzle where getPuzzle resolves
+- [ ] PC9-3: It should respond with the value returned from getPuzzleById where getPuzzleById resolves
-- [ ] PC9-4: It should respond with a status code of 404 where getPuzzle throws a puzzle not found error
+- [ ] PC9-4: It should respond with a status code of 404 where getPuzzleById throws a puzzle not found error
-- [ ] PC9-5: It should respond with a status code of 400 where getPuzzle throws an invalid puzzle id error
+- [ ] PC9-5: It should respond with a status code of 400 where getPuzzleById throws an invalid puzzle id error
-- [ ] PC9-6: It should respond with a status code of 500 where getPuzzle throws a server error
+- [ ] PC9-6: It should respond with a status code of 500 where getPuzzleById throws a server error

 ## Integration Tests (INT)